ccelio/riscv-pythia/README.md

 This is a trace-based simulator designed to explore branch prediction strategies.

-In particular, BTB, BHT, and RAT interations with superscalar fetch units.
+In particular, BTB, BHT, and RAS interations with superscalar fetch units.

 Getting Started
 ---------------